Azlan Shah of Perak: Sports

 Sultan Azlan was an avid supporter of field hockey throughout his life.
 Due to his significant contributions to the sport, he was known as the "Father of Malaysian Hockey."
 Azlan was President of the Malaysian Hockey Federation until 2005, and was the elected President of the Asian Hockey Federation from 1997 until his death.
-He was an Executive Board member of FIH (International Hockey Federation), serving as vice-president for two terms starting in 1992.
+He was an Executive Board member of the International Hockey Federation, serving as vice-president for two terms starting in 1992.
 Under Azlan Shah's leadership, Malaysia twice hosted the World Cup, in 1975 and 2002.
 In 1983, the sultan founded the Sultan Azlan Shah Cup, an annual hockey tournament played in Ipoh.

 Sultan Azlan enjoyed golfing in his spare time.

 Patron

 Sultan Azlan was a patron of the following institutions: